 5. The 50mm Will Make You a Better Photographer!

-There you go, those are my 5 top reasons why you need a 50mm lens!
-It’s cheap, fast, versatile, lightweight and gives you that professional look to your images that will keep you getting business.
+There you go, those are my 5 top reasons why you need a 50mm f/1.8 lens, plus a few other questions answered!
+It’s cheap, fast, versatile, lightweight, and gives you a professional look to your images that will keep you getting business.
 There are very few drawbacks to this lens, making it our top pick for both new and seasoned photographers!

 As always…don’t be a stranger!
 Join us in our supportive Facebook group, Cole’s Classmates-Photo School to ask questions, get help with your photos, and learn from a diverse group of awesome people who love photography!